rajusa10/demo-repo/README.md

 # demo-repo

-This is a demo project
+This is a demo project!